-THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Herbicides
+THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of Chapter F. Recommended Herbicides

 - 1. Identify the weeds in each field and select recommended herbicides.
-More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in chapter E Pest Management. - 2.
+More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in Chapter E Pest Management. - 2.
 Minimize herbicide resistance development.
 Identify the herbicide mode of action group number and follow recommended good management practices; bolded group numbers in tables below are herbicides at higher risk for selecting resistant weed populations.
 Include non-chemical weed control whenever possible.

-1. Soil-A 1.
-Soil-Applied

-Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h)

-8 Ro-Neet 6E 4 pt/A cycloate 3 lb/A 48

--Pre-plant incorporated treatments; apply before seeding and incorporate into soil 2-3 inches, and incorporation should occur within a few hours of application.
-Delay planting 7-10 days may help reduce potential injury.

--Labeled for only specific states including DE, MD, NJ, PA, and VA (WV not included on label)

--Ro-Neet provides residual control for a short period of time (about 3 weeks).
-Only 1 application is allowed per crop cycle

-15 Dual Magnum 7.62E 0.33 to 0.67 pt/A s-metolachlor 0.32 to 0.63 lb/A 50 24
+(=Restricted Use) (d) (h) 8 Ro-Neet 6E 4 pt/A cycloate 3 lb/A 48 -Preplant incorporated treatments; apply before seeding and incorporate into soil 2-3 inches, and incorporation should occur within a few hours of application.
+Delay planting 7-10 days may help reduce potential injury. -Labeled for only specific states including DE, MD, NJ, PA, and VA (WV not included on label) -Ro-Neet provides residual control for a short period of time (about 3 weeks).
+Only 1 application is allowed per crop cycle 15 Dual Magnum 7.62E 0.33 to 0.67 pt/A s-metolachlor 0.32 to 0.63 lb/A 50 24

-- -A Special Local Needs Label 24(c) has been approved for the use of Dual Magnum 7.62E to control weeds in spinach in DE, NJ, and PA (expires NJ 1/30/2022; PA 4/28/2023).
-The use of Dual Magnum 7.62E is legal ONLY if a waiver of liability has been completed (see www.syngenta-us.com/labels/indemnified-label-login). - -Apply as a preemergence treatment, do not incorporate. - -Primarily controls annual grasses and certain broadleaf weeds.
-Dual will not control emerged weeds. - -Note that the Dual rate labeled for spinach is lower than other crops; Dual will only provide a few weeks of control for select species at this low rate.
-Ratings in Table E-3 are based on higher use rates. - -Apply to spinach accurately with a well calibrated sprayer.
+-Apply as a preemergence treatment, do not incorporatePrimarily controls annual grasses and certain broadleaf weeds.
+Dual will not control emerged weedsNote that the Dual rate labeled for spinach is lower than other crops; Dual will only provide a few weeks of control for select species at this low rate.
+Ratings in Table E-3 are based on higher use rates.

+-Apply to spinach accurately with a well calibrated sprayer.
 The margin of crop safety for Dual Magnum on spinach is narrow; rates higher than recommended for the soil type may result in crop injury. -Only 1 application per same season is allowed.

-2. Postemergence Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 1 Select 2EC Select Max 0.97EC 6 to 8 fl oz/A 9 to 16 fl oz/A clethodim 0.07 to 0.125 lb/A 14 24 Poast 1.5EC 1 to 1.5 pt/A sethoxydim 0.2 to 0.3 lb/A 15 12
+2. Poste 2.
+Postemergence Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 1 Shadow 3EC Select 2EC Select Max 0.97EC 4 to 5.33 fl oz/A 6 to 8 fl oz/A 9 to 16 fl oz/A clethodim 0.07 to 0.125 lb/A 14 24 Poast 1.5EC 1 to 1.5 pt/A sethoxydim 0.2 to 0.3 lb/A 15 12

-2. Postemergence Select, Select Max, Poast - continued next page
+^{2.} Postemergence Shadow, Select, Select Max, Poast - continued next page